br26244/Infinite-Dungeon-Game/README.md

 Navigation diagram can be found [by clicking this link](DesignDocs/Navigational_Diagram.pdf)

 ### Screen Layouts

+The main menu of our program can be used to access the game via the start button.
+This will show a character custimization menu.
+Once completing this it will move onto the game screen.
+The game's interactables are the wasd keys to move around the map as well as the space key to interact with enemies, interactable, and moving onto the next floors.
+The screen will change in response to what the player is doing.
+For example, getting hit will cause a decrease in health or completing a level will cause the floor to say 2.

 Screen layout can be found [by clicking this link](DesignDocs/Screen_Layouts.pdf)

 ## Class Diagram